paulmueller/travisCI-macOSx-PyQt-pyinstaller/README.rst

 -----

 - There is no Python2.7 wheel for PyQt5, so Python2.7 will not work.
 - Qt5 does no support all versions of osx.
-For instance `Qt5.9 <http://doc.qt.io/qt-5/supported-platforms-and-configurations.html#qt-5-9>`_
+For instance, `Qt5.9 <http://doc.qt.io/qt-5/supported-platforms-and-configurations.html#qt-5-9>`_
   is the last version of Qt5 that supports osx 10.10.
-In this case, an older version of PyQt5 has to be installed via ``pip install "pyqt5<5.10"`` (This has been done exemplarily for `release 0.4.0
+In this case, an older version of PyQt5 must be installed via ``pip install "pyqt5<5.10"`` (This has been done exemplarily for `release 0.4.0
   <https://github.com/paulmueller/travisCI-macOSx-PyQt-pyinstaller/releases/tag/0.4.0>`_).
 - The Python script used by PyInstaller ``.travis/FooQtApp.py`` must not have the